gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 ---
 layout: post
-title:  "Despair can Disappear in an Instant"
+title:  "Despair can disappear in an instant"
 date:   2019-09-22
 header-style: text
 lang: en